tugee/cryptoChainAnalyzer/documentation/specification.md

 This tool allows a user to analyze recently created smart contracts and transactions preceding a smart contracts creation on the ethereum blockchain.

 There are multiple possible use-cases for this tool.
-One of th emost interesting being the possibility to analyze DeFi tokens for the purpose of investing.
+One of the most interesting being the possibility to analyze DeFi tokens for the purpose of investing.
-By mapping out transactions preceding a smart contracts creation we can filter out projects with links to scams or market manipulation when given a list of such projects.
+By mapping out transactions preceding a smart contracts' creation we can filter out projects with links to scams or market manipulation.

 ## User roles